Spotty Showers, Storms Possible: Here's What To Expect

 Tuesday, June 6 will be partly sunny and warmer, with the temperature rising into the upper 70s.
 It will be hazy as a result of more smoke from Canadian wildfires.

-A trough of low pressure may also trigger a few showers and thunderstorms in the afternoon, according to the National Weather Service.
+A trough of low pressure may also trigger a few scattered showers starting late in the morning followed by the chance for thunderstorms, according to the National Weather Service.

 The time frame for possible storms is from the mid-afternoon through the middle of the evening Tuesday.